Introduction to Elasticsearch for Real-World Use (Search Optimization Edition)

 🤬 Why is Elasticsearch so difficult to study on your own?!

-👍 This course is great for:
+👍 This course is perfect for people like this!

-Those who are having difficulty learning Elasticsearch
+Those who are having difficulty learning

-by watching YouTube or reading blogs
+Elasticsearch by watching YouTube or reading blogs

-complex concepts and terminology
+concepts and terminology

 Those who want to directly

-implement and utilize
+introduce and utilize Elasticsearch

 🍡 Preview

-'Designing Infrastructure Architecture' lesson excerpt
+'Designing Infrastructure Architecture' during class

-'Saving, Retrieving, Updating, and Deleting Documents' lesson
+'Saving, Retrieving, Modifying, and Deleting Documents' From the lesson

 Notes